Hybrid Active-Passive Galactic Cosmic Ray Simulator: in-silico design and optimization: Conclusions

 \section{Conclusions}

-This work describes the design and development of the hybrid active-passive GCR simulator, which was implemented in GSI's experimental vault cave A. The implementation of the system as well as benchmarking via microdosimetric measurements are presented in \cite{pierobon2025exp}.
-Our concept uses a single ion species ($^{56}$Fe), at three different primary beam energies, interacting with a total of six passive complex or slab modulators.
-The superposition of six individual irradiation configurations recreates a target GCR field as simulated at \qty{1}{\astronomicalunit} behind \qty{10}{\gram\per\cm\squared} of aluminium shielding in quiet solar activity (2010 solar minimum).
-The optimization process of all passive modulators, together with their relative scaling to reproduce a GCR-like radiation field, is described in detail in this work.
-In addition, a dedicated Geant4-based particle source, namely Phase Space, was developed to facilitate in-silico studies and to support the planning of future experiments, a custom Geant4-based particle source was developed, too, and will be made available to interested users upon request.
+This work presents the design and development of the hybrid active-passive GCR simulator implemented in GSI's experimental vault, Cave A. The system implementation and benchmarking through microdosimetric measurements are detailed in \cite{pierobon2025exp}.
+Our approach uses a single ion species ($^{56}$Fe), at three different primary beam energies, interacting with a total of six passive complex or slab modulators.
+The superimposition of six optimized irradiation configurations reproduces a GCR-like field representative of conditions at \qty{1}{\astronomicalunit} behind \qty{10}{\gram\per\cm\squared} of aluminium shielding during quiet solar activity (2010 solar minimum).
+The GCR field after \qty{10}{\gram\per\cm\squared} of aluminium shielding constitutes the baseline on which the optimization of the simulator was performed.
+Building on this baseline, the system remains intrinsically flexible: additional physical material can be placed along the beamline to investigate alternative shielding architectures or specific biological endpoints, and different solar modulation conditions can be reproduced by software-based re-tuning of the weights of the six configurations.
+This flexibility enables the GSI's GCR simulator to support a wide range of experimental needs in space radiation effects research.
+The optimization process of the passive modulators, together with the scaling factors required to reproduce a GCR-like radiation field, is described in detail in this work.
+Comprehensive in-silico benchmarking of the GCR simulator, including the LET spectrum and quality factor estimations, is also provided.
+Finally, a dedicated Geant4-based particle source, the Phase Space, has been developed to support simulation studies and the planning of future experiments.
+This resource is openly available to the community and can be accessed at \url{https://github.com/chrischu0815/g4_ps_converter}.